I went down the street for a lesson at six and came back up the street to the Hotel Jerico for breakfast at seven.

 You can go to a doctor and get a prescription for a drug and take it to the pharmacy.
 Or you can skip the doctor part and just buy the drug.
 Things may be different for narcotic type drugs, but the rest of the range of medications is simply request it and pay for it.

 In the bathroom of our hotel room is a water heater of the type familiarly known as a “widow maker”.
 It is a large shower head attached to the end of the water pipe coming from the wall.
 Attached also to the water pipe is a piece of conduit with a couple of wires coming out the end and wire nutted to the wires coming out of the showerhead.
 Except for the ground wire from the showerhead which seems to be free floating.
 Perhaps it is connected and I can’t see.
 I have no intention of poking around in the wires to get a better look while I stand in a wet shower.
 I also had no intention of using the thing to heat water, but apparently they have flow switches in them.
 Or this one does.
 When I turned on the water for my first shower the water came out warm and I looked closer and the switch on the side was in the “on” position.
 Actually the “full on” position (black filled circle).
 There is an “intermediate on” (half-filled black circle symbol) between the full on and the “off” position (empty circle).

 As I said it must have a flow switch to kill power to the heating element when the water shuts off.
-Otherwise when the water stopped it would make that same death gurgle that the water heater element in Bethel Gospel Camp made when I drained it before turning off the circuit breaker one year during the Fall winterization routine.
+Otherwise when the water stopped it would make that same death gurgle that the water heater element in Bethel Gospel Camp made when I drained the water heater before turning off the circuit breaker during the Fall winterization routine.
 But I digress.

 The internal flow switch in the widow maker seems to work better than the side heating selection switch.
 The flow switch just does its job.
 If you operate the heating selection switch there is an internal flash in the heater that is visible through the plastic housing.
 That can’t be good.